-The new codes for Water and Sewerage adoptions will go live in 2020-21.
+The new codes for Water and Sewerage adoptions went live in January 2021.
 One of the requirements for companies is to provide "redress" for failing to meet certain standards in the self-lay process.
 This "redress" will typically take the form of reimbursement of any application and design fees for that job.
 The code also outlines how compensation for consequential loss can be claimed but this is not a new obligation.

-Strategic regional options (SRO)
+Strategic regional options (SRO) and RAPID